OudeaBrieg/OudeaBrieg/README.md

-# Hi there, I'm Brieg OUDEA ! 👋
+# Hi there, I'm Brieg ! 👋

 ## About Me